 - Perform mitigation analysis.
 For example, if you want to understand effect of mitigation efforts for a group of risks on project cost.
 To compare pre and post mitigation schedules, you perform an analysis without mitigation efforts and save the results as a baseline.
 Next, apply mitigation efforts, this can require additional tasks and costs and reduces the probability or impact of the risk in the current schedule.
 Calculate the post-mitigation schedule analysis and create another baseline with these results.
 Finally, perform a cost comparison between the pre and post mitigation baselines.

-RiskyProject presents "waterfall diagrams" for each risks.
-The "waterfall diagram" is accessible through Risk Register.
+RiskyProject presents “waterfall diagrams” for each risk.
+The “waterfall diagram” is accessible through the Risk Register.